PHart3/colimits-agda/README.md

 ## Overview

   This Agda code accompanies our CSL 2025 paper [Coslice Colimits in Homotopy Type Theory](https://doi.org/10.4230/LIPIcs.CSL.2025.46).
-  It has been checked with Agda 2.6.4.3.
+  It has been checked with Agda 2.6.3 and 2.6.4.

 ## Organization